Review

 Fear and the Ringwraiths

 From the Hobbits’ first encounter with the Ringwraiths, Tolkien expertly sets the stage for a battle of courage against paralyzing terror.
-The nine Black Riders, once great kings twisted and corrupted by Sauron the Rings he gave them, embody a malevolence that soaks through the pages.
-Tolkien’s vivid descriptions and haunting imagery make their presence palpable, an icy hand on a shoulder.
-Fear in ‘The Fellowship of the Ring‘ is not limited to the physical manifestation of the Ringwraiths but is also a psychological force that consumes the characters.
-Frodo experiences the weight of fear as he becomes the primary target of the Black Riders.
-Tolkien masterfully delves into Frodo’s internal struggle as he nearly slips the Ring on, showing the profound impact of fear on his mind.
+The nine Black Riders, once great kings, warriors, and sorcerers, twisted and corrupted by Sauron the Rings, embody a malevolence that soaks through the pages.
+Tolkien’s poetic writing style, vivid descriptions, and haunting imagery make their presence palpable, an icy hand on the shoulder.
+Fear in “The Fellowship of the Ring” is not limited to the physical manifestation of the Ringwraiths but is also a psychological force that consumes the characters.

 The Ringwraiths serve as a constant reminder of the ever-present danger that Frodo and his companions face throughout their perilous journey to Rivendell.
 Their relentless pursuit, especially as they tried to reclaim Frodo, evokes a sense of hopelessness.
 The Ring itself becomes a metaphorical embodiment of the fear it instills.
 Its allure and corrupting influence become a source of fascination and dread, representing the potential for power to consume and destroy.